UI Indigenous Land Acknowledgement

 - In 2020, our students independently formed a weekly, virtual anti-racism meeting.
 This student-led and faculty attended meeting includes presentations, discussions, suggested readings, and specific advocacy actions.

 - In 2021, our undergraduates obtained funding to start the TOGETHER (Targeting Our Goals for Equitable Treatment in Healthcare, Education and Research) Series.
-This talk series’ mission was to address the need for culturally responsive care in health professions and research to better serve underserved and marginalized populations.
+This talk series’ mission was to address the need for culturally responsive care in health professions and research to better provide care for underserved and marginalized populations.
 The virtual series accomplished this by creating a platform for diverse interdisciplinary speakers to present on topics relevant to addressing inequities in health.
 These presentations were conducted live to facilitate discussion and are archived to create free resources for future students, staff, and faculty.

 - In 2022, the University of Iowa Chapter of the National Student Speech-Language-Hearing Association created two DEI Student Liaison positions to lead initiatives and coordinate student−faculty efforts.